 A few years ago a large building for penguins was built.
 The newest attraction in London’s zoo is the Land of Lions, opened in 2016.
 The Butterfly Paradise is also interesting.
 The zoo can also be visited with the London Pass.Our excursion tip

 The best city ticket for tourists.
 It includes free entry to the Tower, London Zoo, Westminster Abbey, Windsor Castle and The Shard skyscraper.
 Plus a city tour by bus and a great boat trip on the Thames.
 A total of about 85 attractions included!
 The London Pass is available for 1 day or several days (up to 10 days).
 Pays off for almost every tourist who wants to visit the sights and the city of London.
 Our recommendation for a city trip to London!

 The special thing about the Lodon Zoo

-Entrance fees London Zoo: The entrance fee is different and depends on the season and costs at our last check in January 2018 for adults converted just under 30 euros, for children from 3 years only a few euros less, children under 3 years do not pay entrance to London Zoo.
+Entrance fees London Zoo 2023: The entrance fee is different and depends on the season and costs at our last check in January 2023 for adults around 30 Pounds, for children from 3 years only a few euros less, children under 3 years do not pay entrance to London Zoo.
 There are various prices and other discounts, for example for students and seniors.

 Problem: Long queues at the zoo cash desk: The London Zoo is extremely popular.
 You often have to queue very long at the entrance of the zoo.
 Those who buy a ticket in advance and pay a little more can enjoy a much shorter queue.
 The whole thing is called “Ticket Fast Track”, thus translated “ticket for the fast queue”.
 It is mostly worth it, hardly any tourist has time and desire to spend a part of a valuable holiday day in the queue.